inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-the-async-conundrum.markdown

 - Building, Somekind of wrapper to Abstract the RealTime API.
 - and Doing all the stuff simultaneously.

-That is when Karl told me to checkout, ***Rx (Reactive Extensions)*** for the Implementation.
+I asked Karl and he told me to checkout, ***Rx (Reactive Extensions)***.
 I did, and I was baffled 🌀🌀🌀 by the long chain of operators one after another, and the All new Reactive Programming Paradigm.

 Watched some online conferences and I was surprised how little code in Rx could do stuff that required 100s of LOC in Callbacks.